 How to Bet on Sports

 Betting on sports is actually a fairly simple concept.
-There are odds makers that set the “odds or lines” for each game.
-Sportsbooks then provide an avenue for people to bet on either side of these games.
+There are odds makers that set the “odds” or “lines” for each game.
+Sportsbooks (betting sites) then provide an avenue for people to bet on either side of these games.
 Understanding the different types of sports bets is a big key to learning how to bet on sports.
 Let’s take a look at these below:

 Spread Betting – This type of sports bet is the most common in all of sports.
 A spread is basically the number of points a team is favored to win the game by.
 Nearly all sports accept spread bets.
 One notable sport that does not is baseball.

 Moneyline Betting – Betting on the Moneyline is very simple.
 There will be odds set on both teams.
 These odds are on that team winning the game straight up.
 You can bet on the underdog or the favorite to win these games.